ChuanCheLin/WebTeaPest/README.md

 # WebTeaPest
-An system for tea disease identification
-Link to our website: http://140.112.183.138:1007/
+Tea diseases identification and Prescription System Link to our website: http://140.112.183.138:1007/

 - teadiagnose